Holiday Fire Safety Tips

 The holidays are a wonderful time of the year full of family, friends, and great food!
 However, decorations, cooking, and the colder weather can create dangers for your home.
-Follow our holiday fire safety tips, and make sure you have the proper fire and CO safety equipment for your home, so you can be proactive this holiday season. test test
+Follow our holiday fire safety tips, and make sure you have the proper fire and carbon monoxide (CO) safety equipment for your home, so you can be proactive this holiday season.

 Holiday Decoration Safety Tips